federicotdn/kubectl-portal/README.md

 Listening at localhost:7070
 ```

-which can then be used with any HTTP/WebSocket client with HTTP proxy support, such as cURL with `-x`:
+which can then be used with any e.g. HTTP client with HTTP proxy support, such as cURL with `-x`:
 ```bash
 $ curl -x localhost:7070 http://my-service/my-endpoint
 {"foo": "bar"}